 There is really only one gateway to Island peak, and that is through the mountain town of Lukla.
-We fly using Goma Air to Lukla from Kathmandu.
-This is a 27 minute flight into the mountains.
+We fly using Summit or Sita Air to Lukla from Kathmandu.
+This is a 27/40 minute flight into the mountains.
 If you are lucky you will see Everest from the flight into Lukla.
 You wont see Island peak until Dingbouche on day 6 or 7 into the trek.
 You have to trek through the Everest region to reach Island peak and we like to have 3 nights in Namche Bazaar on the way up the trail to Island Peak.

 Climbing Island peak is not easy, but you can make it easier by spending more days on the trek in and on the mountain.
 You need to acclimatize to the lower levels of oxygen lower down on the trail.
 The summit statistics show most people are not summiting Island peak.
 If you decide to climb Island peak on a 10 day trip you are making it a more dangerous and challenging endeavor.
 This really lowers your chances of success.
 We go for the summit on day 14 of our trip.
 You will be carrying a backpack with 5kg to 7kg so you need a good level of fitness, and excellent physical conditioning.
-Ideally you need to be able to do multi day trekking for 4 – 6 hours on the hills with a weighted backpack building up to carrying 10/12 kg in most of your training sessions.
-There is a range of training you can do if you are not close to the hills and need to rely on the treadmills, stair masters, bikes and jogging.
+Ideally you need to be able to do multi day trekking for 4 – 6 hours on the hills with a weighted backpack building up to carrying 10/15 kg in most of your training sessions.
+There is a range of training you can do if you are not close to the hills and need to rely on the stair master, treadmill, bikes, jogging and weights.
 We can help you manage your time to get the best preparation possible with individual training programs.
 You also need to come competent in abseiling and with basic mountaineering skills.
-CLICK HERE for our top 10 tips for climbing Island peak.
+CLICK HEREfor our top 10 tips for climbing Island peak.

 The best months to climb Island peak are April, May, October & November.
 CLICK HERE for our upcoming trips.
 We choose not to climb in the rainy season, or in the extreme cold which limits chances of success.